Securing Remote Access for Cloud-Based Systems

-Remote employment is no longer just some futuristic concept — telecommuting is here, it’s popular, and the amount of remote workers goes up substantially every single year.
+Remote employment is no longer just some futuristic concept.
+Telecommuting is here, it’s popular, and the amount of remote workers goes up substantially every single year.
 Pretty soon, job candidates will expect remote options as standard — not just hope for it as a bonus.
-It won’t be long before telecommuting will be considered a basic, standard benefit alongside vacation time and health insurance — and companies that don’t offer the essential benefits won’t be as competitive for attracting job-seekers.
+It won’t be long before telecommuting will be considered a basic, standard benefit alongside vacation time and health insurance.
+Companies that don’t offer these essential benefits won’t be as competitive for attracting job-seekers.

 But companies that want to maintain a competitive edge need to implement remote work correctly.
 They can’t just send employees off without support — there needs to be a company-wide structure, with tools and procedures in place to ensure that the remote team can be just as effective as they could be in the office.
 To be successful, organizations will need to offer different support than they would just dealing with an individual who only works from home on occasion.

 There is a vast difference between letting team members work from home every now and then vs. having a fully-functioning remote team.
 When someone works in the office a majority of the time and is only allowed to work from home for extenuating circumstances — such as a mid-day doctor’s appointment, or scheduling issues with childcare — their setup at home probably won’t be as ideal as someone on a fully remote team.
 They also won’t have the same level of access to essential resources that an in-office or fully remote team would.

 One of the most critical factors for businesses to keep in mind when implementing a remote workforce is securing remote access for cloud-based services from wherever employees are working.
 This is often overlooked when employees only work remotely every once in a while, but it is crucial to the success of an entirely remote team.
 One way to allow this type of secure access is to implement Access Server and gain secure access to IaaS (Infrastructure as a Service) resources, for both in-office employees and the remote teams.